vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 //172// The conjunction \[goes on\] rising higher and higher only as the subtle *nāda* .
 In the modifi ed third \[ *kū ṭ a* \], O Goddess, the twelfth *kalā * \[is enunciated\]. //173//

-*teṣu prāṇāgnimāyāṛ ṇakalābindvārdhacandrakā ḥ * //170//
+*teṣu prāṇāgnimāyāṛṇakalābindvārdhacandrakā ḥ * //170//

 *rodhinīnādanādāntā ḥ śaktivyāpikayānvitā * /